chriskuehl/autopkgtest/doc/README.running-tests.rst

 script" to create/configure a testbed (such as spinning up a cloud VM with nova or setting up SSH on a phone through ADB).
-See the manpage for details. autopkgtest ships setup scripts for an adb host (mostly for Ubuntu Touch) and for nova currently, see their comment headers in ``/usr/share/autopkgtest/ssh-setup/``.
+See the manpage for details. autopkgtest ships setup scripts for an adb host (mostly for Ubuntu Touch), for nova (for cloud instances) and for Ubuntu Snappy currently; see their comment headers in ``/usr/share/autopkgtest/ssh-setup/``.

 ..  vim: ft=rst tw=72